Lavnya16/MedBridge/Logbook.md

 Healthcare systems worldwide are under increasing pressure due to rising patient volumes, limited medical personnel, and the growing demand for high-quality, accessible services.
 Traditional hospital workflows are largely manual, paper-based, and fragmented, often resulting in delays, errors, and inefficiencies.
 The concept of a "smart hospital" leverages digital technology and automation to optimize healthcare delivery, improve patient experience, and enhance operational efficiency.
 With the proliferation of web-based systems and advancements in cloud computing, it is now possible to connect hospitals, patients, doctors, and administrative staff on a single, unified platform.
 MedBridge is developed with this motivation: to integrate hospitals into a smart ecosystem that enables real-time tracking, management, and interaction.
-By combining intuitive UI/UX design, robust backend architecture, and automated processes, MedBridge aims to streamline hospital operations and provide patients with seamless healthcare access. aa
+By combining intuitive UI/UX design, robust backend architecture, and automated processes, MedBridge aims to streamline hospital operations and provide patients with seamless healthcare access.

 ## 1.2 Problem Statement and Objectives